Shreyaskrishnareddy/parserdemo/README.md

 # Resume Parser Demo 🎯

-A production-ready resume parser with Apple-like minimalistic UI and 97.7% accuracy on target files.
+A production-ready resume parser with 97.7% accuracy on target files.

 ## ✨ Features